identitatem/idp-mgmt-operator/README.md

 [comment]: # ( Copyright Red Hat )
 # idp-mgmt-operator
 This operator is in charge to configure the idp client service.
+It will also install the dex operator.

 # Run test